Sirund/neuTrack/Flutter/README.md

 # NeuTrack

-The Beginning of NeuTrack app development on Flutter.
+The beginning of NeuTrack app development on Flutter.
 You can simply open this project on an IDE then connect it to an emulator.

 ## Getting Started